 The new Principal has evidently been hand-picked for the role, and interestingly, has already had considerable experience at the school, having been involved in the school governance and decision making since the beginning of the school year 2016-2017 as Chair of the Board of Al Salam.
 Mrs. Johnston's introduction to Mr. Amin certainly suggests that she has high expectations, noting that "he is an energetic, committed and passionate young man with over 12 years of leadership experience in England and having great skills to lead Al Salam School as we continue the exciting journey to an excellent education befitting our school."
 Mr. Amin's resume includes the following information - "I have worked in school improvement for more than a decade, leading initiatives to improve the life opportunities for hundreds of children, enhance school outcomes and facilitate improved inspection ratings including to ‘Outstanding’ on both departmental curriculum level and whole school level."
 It seems that the focus on excellence at Al Salam will not change...

+Al Salam currently has approximately 1,200 students, of whom just under one in five (18%) are from local, Emirati families.
+Arab nationals as a whole make up the largest group of students.
 The school currently has 79 teachers and 28 teaching assistants.
 Turnover among staff is relatively low at 14% (compared with a Dubai average of 20-22%).
 A staff to student ratio of 1:15 means that individual support should be available to students.

 The school curriculum follows the UK-based Early Years Foundation Stage for 3 to 4 year olds.
 At later phases the school follows the English National Curriculum (Cambridge Board Certified) with students entered for the International General Certificate of Secondary Education (IGCSE) at the end of the secondary phase and AS Level examinations at the end of the post-16 phase.